Viki Odintcova Straddles A Swing At The Beach In A Pink Swimsuit

 “I wish I could read Russian,” wrote a fourth social media user who couldn’t decipher the long caption.

 In addition, Viki posted another Instagram update of herself in a revealing one-piece swimsuit on February 21.
-That time, she wore a black ensemble with a high-rise cut and shared two snaps.
-In the first photo, the bombshell stood with her back facing the camera and placed her hands on her bare booty.
-She stood underneath an outdoor shower head and the water drenched her from head to toe.
+That time, she shared two snaps in which she wore a black ensemble with a high-rise cut.
+In the first photo, the bombshell stood with her back to the camera and placed her hands on her bare booty.
+She stood underneath an outdoor showerhead, with the water drenching her from head to toe.
 In the next image, the model was photographed grabbing her hair.